syncfusion-content/maui-docs/MAUI/Maps/shape.md

 ![Range color mapping](images/shape/range_color_mapping.png)

 N>
 * Refer the `BubbleSettings`, for setting the bubble colors based on the specific value.
-You can refer to our `MAUI Maps` feature tour page for its groundbreaking feature representations.
-You can also explore our `MAUI Maps Shapes example` that shows how to configure a Maps in MAUI.
+You can refer to our `.NET MAUI Maps` feature tour page for its groundbreaking feature representations.
+You can also explore our `.NET MAUI Maps Shapes example` that shows how to configure a Maps in .NET MAUI.